ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 <cref>TODO: need to define trust root used to validate the certificate is appropriate for the trust domain.</cref>

 It is RECOMMENDED that the server certificate contain a DNS SAN that the client can use to perform standard host name validation ({{Section 6.3 of RFC9525}}).
-The client SHOULD also extract the WIMSE identity from the certificate if it is present and validate that the WIMSE trust domain matches the intended trust domain for the server.
-The client MAY then further use the WIMSE identity in applying authorization policy to the server.
-If the client does not use the DNS SAN then the client MUST match the WIMSE identity in the certificate against the WIMSE identity of the workload of the intended server according to a locally defined policy.
+The client SHOULD also extract the WIMSE identifier from the certificate if it is present and validate that the WIMSE trust domain matches the intended trust domain for the server.
+The client MAY then further use the WIMSE identifier in applying authorization policy to the server.
+If the client does not use the DNS SAN then the client MUST match the WIMSE identifier in the certificate against the WIMSE identity of the workload of the intended server according to a locally defined policy.
 The host portion of the WIMSE URI is NOT treated as a host name as specified in section 6.4 of {{!RFC9525}} but rather as a trust domain.
-The server identity is encoded in the path portion of the WIMSE identity in a deployment specific way.
+The server identity is encoded in the path portion of the WIMSE identifier in a deployment specific way.

 ## Authorization Using the WIMSE Identity

-The client or server application may retrieve the WIMSE identity from the TLS layer for use in authorization, accounting and auditing.
+The client or server application may retrieve the WIMSE identifier from the TLS layer for use in authorization, accounting and auditing.
 For example, the full URI may be matched against ACLs and other policy constructs to authorize actions requested by the peer.

 # Security Considerations